rackerlabs/support-how-to/content/cloud-servers/using-python-novaclient-with-the-rackspace-cloud.md

 ---

 Python-novaclient is a command-line client for controlling OpenStack cloud server instances.
-Since Cloud Servers are based on OpenStack, python-novaclient will work with Cloud Servers as well.
+Because Cloud Servers are based on OpenStack, python-novaclient also works with Cloud Servers.
 The client provides a bit more functionality than the control panel without needing to delve into the API directly.

 We have installation instructions for Windows, Mac OS X, and Linux: